The standard overly simplistic explanation:

 The preliminary report was turned over to the highway departments in June [1963 or 1964- this is not clear- though the facts ordered in 1962 and expected to take 6 months would suggest June 1963- DW].
 District officials at first indicated it would be released without delay, but then kept postponing any announcements.

 Concern by Maryland road officials over the suburban stretch apparently has caused most of the delay.

 The report made public by the Maryland State Roads Commission has caused much consternation here in Takoma Park, for we are severely affected by the proposed freeway.
-It seems at first glance over the maps and materials available through the libraries and civic associations that the proposed 10 lane North Central Freeway takes a wide swerve away from the B&O tracks and in that fact destroys our community.Notably the initial Washington Post article dated November 12, 1964 that reported on this would imply that the freeway simply followed the railroad in the Takoma area, with another article, dated November 14, 1964 claiming that the freeway plans were “popular”.
-The reaction would be immediate, relatively broad and immensely (and quite justifiably) negative, regarding the route deviation through Takoma Park.
+It seems at first glance over the maps and materials available through the libraries and civic associations that the proposed 10 lane North Central Freeway takes a wide swerve away from the B&O tracks and in that fact destroys our community.Notably the initial Washington Post article dated November 12, 1964 reported that the freeway simply followed the railroad in the Takoma area, with another article, dated November 14, 1964 claiming that the freeway plans were “popular” [!].
+Regarding the route deviation through Takoma Park, the reaction would be immediate, relatively broad and immensely (and quite justifiably) negative.

 We need more than four weeks to study the plan and mobilize citizens into action; we need time to weigh the alternatives and their consequences.
 Therefore it is urgent that the December 15 joint public hearings in Silver Spring be postponed.- Mr and Mrs T McQuire, Takoma Park Washington Post Letter to the Editor published November 30, 1964